 It then follows, he states, that, ultimately, your annual life insurance premiums paid per year should be equal to your annual income.
 While this is impractical in the short term, over 20 years it can be achieved by the average individual.
 If this lesson is passed on to successive generations, Nash believes, a perpetual banking system can come into being.

 Whether or not a person plans to use the infinite banking concept outlined by Nash, in part or in full, this book does an excellent job of explaining how it works and why you might want to consider using it.

 Becoming Your Own Banker offers a clear description of how to adopt such a system that details both the technical and behavioral steps a person would need to take to put the IBC to work on their behalf.

 The main problem…

-They may be inclined to “automatically” assume that purchasing a dividend-paying cash value whole life insurance policy is a terrible idea because they don’t fully understand the concept of using a whole life insurance policy for the purposes of strategic financial planning.
+And they may be inclined to “automatically” assume that purchasing a dividend-paying cash value whole life insurance policy is a terrible idea because they don’t fully understand the concept of using a whole life insurance policy for the purposes of strategic self banking.